-Proposal: Erection of a two storey side extension and a single storey rear extension together with the installation of a front dormer, including a velux window and a dormer to the rear, porch and canopy to form additional living accommodation.
+Proposal: Erection of a two storey side extension and a single storey rear extension together with the installation of a front dormer, including a roof light and a dormer to the rear, porch and canopy to form additional living accommodation.
 The proposal includes at ground floor level the addition of a kitchen, hallway, WC and morning room.
 The first floor includes two bedrooms and a utility room and the roof space includes two bedrooms and a shower room.

 Objections: 7 objections were received to the original submission.
-After a revised scheme was submitted 9 objections were received.
-Overall 24 properties were consulted and 5 objections were received from two addresses and an objection letter from a planning consultant was received on behalf of a resident.
+Following receipt of a revised scheme 9 objections were received.
+Overall 24 properties were consulted and 5 objections were received from two addresses and an objection letter from a planning consultant was also received on behalf of a resident.
 Main concerns relate to the impact of the proposal on the Crumpsall Lane Conservation area.
 The proposal would be detrimental the amenity and visual amenity of area and for the occupiers of the surrounding properties.
+Re-notification with local residents was carried out following receipt of a tree report and an amended plan from the applicant, as a result of the re notification six objection letters from 4 different households were received from residents that had previously objected to the proposal, and an objection letter from a planning consultant on behalf of a local resident was also received.

-Principle: The proposed development is an extension to a residential dwelling, this is considered acceptable in principle as many people prefer to extend their homes rather than move in order to meet the changing residential needs of families.
+Principle: The proposed development is an extension to a residential dwelling; this is considered acceptable in principle as many people prefer to extend their homes rather than move in order to meet the changing residential needs of families.
 However, consideration must be given to the proposal's appearance, impact on the visual amenity of the area and impact on the neighbouring properties' residential amenity.
 The scheme submitted is now considered acceptable and in accordance with Saved UDP policy DC1 and DC18 and Core Strategy Policies SP1 and DM1 due to the reasons mentioned below.